Samiingcreeper/InvinCal/README.md

 You can create or modify a function by inputting "f(x,y) --> pow(factorial(x),y)", "g(x) --> A + x" etc.
 Input "f --> --delete" to delete the function.
 (If deleted functions are referenced by calling getValue(), NaN will be returned).

-if you define a constant with a custom function.
-If you change the definition of that function, the constant will probably yield a different value.
+If you define a constant with a custom function, and you change the definition of that function, the constant will probably yield a different value.
 Vice versa.

 Never ever recursively define constants and functions.
 This would cause stack overflow!
 This program is not going to support recursive definition as well (such as defining a function to generate Fibonacci numbers).